 Reproductive Justice Is Racial Justice

 Quality, affordable, culturally-competent health care is critical to everyone.
 But for many women, children, people of color, and trauma survivors, getting the medical care and insurance coverage they need is a struggle.
 Moreover, unequal access to health care is a driving factor in racial disparities in maternal and other health outcomes in the U.S.

-If Roe v.
-Wade is overturned, the effects of increased abortion restrictions and bans would be felt most by young women and women of color, LGBTQ+ persons, immigrants, and other populations who experience barriers to accessing healthcare services.
+The effects of increased abortion restrictions and bans will be felt most by young women and women of color, LGBTQ+ persons, immigrants, and other populations who experience barriers to accessing healthcare services.
 In addition, people of color, especially Black people, have a higher risk of pregnancy complications, maternal mortality, and infant mortality (CDC).
 It is crucial that efforts to protect abortion rights are rooted in racial justice, and address the racist structures within the healthcare system and healthcare policy.

 YWCA Discusses Reproductive Rights with Planned Parenthood Great Plains

 In May 2022, YWCA’s Regina Platt, Allison Marker, and board member Megan Williams sat down with Dr. Iman Alsaden to discuss the state of abortion rights in Kansas.
 Watch the conversation below to learn more about the history that led us to this point, and how you can be a part of the effort to protect reproductive rights for all.

 What You Can Do to Support Reproductive Justice

 Our CEO Kathleen Marker was one of the first in line ready to testify on behalf of YWCA Northeast Kansas when the state legislature voted to put the anti-choice constitutional amendment on the ballot.
 Click here to read her testimony for the House Federal and State Affairs and Senate Judiciary Committees.

 See how you can support reproductive healthcare in our communities.